ahsanjam/MNIST-NN/README.md

 ### Model Architecture and Rationale:

 The architecture, consisting of a single hidden layer with 128 neurons, meets the criteria of a three-layer network that includes an input, hidden, and output layer.
 We enhanced it with Batch Normalization (BN) to stabilize activations and learning dynamics, Dropout (0.2) to reduce overfitting, and Early Stopping to halt training once validation loss ceased improving.
 These modifications reflect both established best practices in neural network design and practical constraints such as computational efficiency and implementation complexity.
-1. Batch Normalization: By normalizing intermediate feature distributions, BN addresses internal covariate shift, often leading to faster convergence and improved generalization (Ioffe & Szegedy, 2015).
+1. Batch Normalization: By normalizing intermediate feature distributions, BN addresses internal covariate shifts, often leading to faster convergence and improved generalization (Ioffe & Szegedy, 2015).
 2. Dropout: Randomly disables a fraction of neurons, diminishing the risk of overfitting and encouraging the network to learn more robust representations (Srivastava, et al., 2014).
 3. Early Stopping: Mitigates excessive training epochs that might lead to overfitting.
 By restoring the best weights at the end, it ensures optimal performance on unseen data (Prechelt, 1998).